-Pork tenderloin is the perfect cut of meat to cook in a cast iron dutch oven.
-The even sear that the dutch oven creates on the pork gives this dish a ton of flavor.
-The sealed lid, while it is roasting, keeps all the heat inside, resulting in juicy and succulent meat that's delicious every time.
+Pork tenderloin is the perfect cut of meat to cook in a cast iron Dutch oven.
+The sear that the Dutch oven creates on the pork gives this dish a ton of flavor.
+While roasting, the sealed lid keeps all the heat inside, resulting in juicy and succulent meat that’s delicious every time.

 Here is what you will need